Package 'archeofrag'

 Details

 This function is a convenient wrapper integrating several functions of the archeofrag package to compare an observed fragmentation graph to similar simulated graphs.
 The frag.simul.process is used to generate two series of graphs from the properties of the observed graph: the first series is generated under the formation hypothesis H1 (one initial spatial unit) and the second series is generated under the hypothesis H2 (two initial spatial units).
-The edge count, edge weights sum, balance, disturbance, admixture, and cohesion values of the generated graphs are measured.
+The edge count, edge weights sum, balance, components balance, disturbance, admixture, and cohesion values of the generated graphs are measured.

 By default, the results are post-processed with the frag.simul.summarise function and a summary data frame is printed and included in the list of results which is silently returned.
 If the summarise parameter is set to FALSE, then the function returns a list of two data frames containing the numeric values measured for H1 and H2.